BIOGRAPHY

 (10 February 2012).

-“Spies in the House of Art: Photography, Film, and Video,” The New Yorker (12 February 2012).
+“Spies in the House of Art: Photography, Film, and Video,” The New Yorker

 2010 Burton, Johanna.
-“Nashashibi / Skaer,” Artforum (October 2010).
+“Nashashibi/Skaer,” Artforum (October 2010).

 Coburn, Tyler.
-“Nashashibi / Skaer at Murray Guy, New York,” artagenda (August 2010).
+“Nashashibi/Skaer at Murray Guy, New York,” artagenda (August 2010).

 O’Neill Butler, Lauren.
-“Nashashibi / Skaer,” Artforum online (9 July 2010).
+“Nashashibi/Skaer,” Artforum online (9 July 2010).

 2009 Cairns, Steven.
 “Rosalind Nashashibi and Lucy Skaer,” Artforum online (26 August 2009).

 McLean-Ferris, Laura.
-“Nashashibi / Skaer,” Art Review (10 August 2009).
+“Nashashibi/Skaer,” Art Review (10 August 2009).

 Walker, Lynne.
-“Our Magnolia, Nashashibi / Skaer,” The Independent (17 September 2009).
+“Our Magnolia, Nashashibi/Skaer,” The Independent (17 September 2009).

-2008 Filipovic, Elena and Adam Szymczyk, eds.
-5th Berlin Biennale for Contemporary Art:
+2008 Filipovic, Elena, and Adam Szymczyk, eds.

-When Things Cast No Shadow (Berlin: KW Institute for Contemporary Art, 2008).
+(Berlin: KW Institute for Contemporary Art, 2008).
+Exhibition catalogue.

 WORKS

-2016 Why Are You Angry? – 16 mm film
+2017 Why Are You Angry? – 16 mm film, co-commissioned by Tate St Ives,

-2009 Our Magnolia – 16 mm film
+2009 Our Magnolia – 16 mm film, commissioned by doggerfisher, Edinburgh

 Pygmalion Workshop – 16 mm film installation, commissioned by Berlin Biennale